Trent Lott: Post-Senate career

-In December 2007, he co-founded the Breaux-Lott Leadership Group, a "strategic advice, consulting, and lobbying" firm together with former Louisiana Senator John Breaux.
+In January 2008, he co-founded the Breaux-Lott Leadership Group, a "strategic advice, consulting, and lobbying" firm together with former Louisiana Senator John Breaux.
 The firm was later acquired by law and lobbying firm Patton Boggs, now Squire Patton Boggs following the June 2014 merger with Squire Sanders.
 In September 2014, lobbyist filings revealed that Lott was contracted to advocate on behalf of Gazprombank, a Russian majority state-owned bank targeted with sanctions over the 2014 pro-Russian unrest in Ukraine.
-Lott was fired by Squire Patton Boggs in June 2020; no explanation was provided for his departure.
-Lott serves on the board of directors of Airbus North America.
+Lott was fired by Squire Patton Boggs in June 2020; no explanation was initially provided for his departure.
+The firm later said Lott was removed because of the anti-racism 2020 protests, though Lott was already in negotiations to leave the firm.
+Lott joined lobbying firm Crossroad Strategies; John Breaux joined shortly after leaving Squire Patton Boggs.
+Lott also served on the EADS North America (now known as Airbus) board of directors.

-On October 10, 2008, Lott was named Honorary Patron of the University Philosophical Society, Trinity College, Dublin.

 On February 14, 2009, The New York Times reported the indictment of Judge Bobby DeLaughter for taking bribes from Richard Scruggs, Lott's brother-in-law.
 Scruggs represented Lott in litigation against State Farm Insurance company after the insurer refused to pay claims for the loss of his Mississippi home in Hurricane Katrina.
 According to The New York Times, federal prosecutors have said that Lott was induced by Scruggs to offer DeLaughter a federal judgeship in order to gain the judge's favor.
 In 2012, Lott testified in federal court that he never told DeLaughter that he would be recommended for a federal judgeship.

-Lott supported Donald Trump's 2016 presidential campaign.